mferland/libzc/README.md

     yazc plaintext plaintext.zip document.txt encrypted.zip document.txt

+Example 3:
+Use plaintext bytes from plaintextfile and map them to the bytes from cipherfile.
+We assume that the first 12 bytes from cipherfile is the encryption header.
+If some bytes cannot be mapped, they are ignored (can happen if either the plaintext or the cipher file is smaller):

+    yazc plaintext -f plaintextfile cipherfile

 Info
 ----
 The `info` sub-command lists the content of the zip file.
 It can help